How To Make Money Selling Value through Blogging and Social Media

 As the Head of Marketing at TrustedChoice.com we work every day to help local independent insurance agents fight back against GEICO, State Farm and the other direct and captive insurance competitors would take what they have.

-Other the last three years I’ve developed some battle-derived actionable ideas on the role blogging and social media will play in the small business organizations that desire victory.
+Other the last nine years I’ve developed battle-forged ideas, actionable ideas on the role content marketing will play in small business organizations that desire victory.

-Every day of my work life I must compete against the misconception that personal insurance policies are all same… This is the belief incessantly drilled into insurance consumers’ brains by direct marketing companies… That PRICE is all that matters.
+Every day of my work life we fight against the misconception that personal insurance is all same.
+This is the belief incessantly drilled into insurance consumers’ brains by direct marketing companies… That PRICE is all that matters.

 price.
 Price.
 PRICE.

 This is the battle of the independent insurance agent.